Heating and cooling information

 Since excessive heat can cause health concerns for some individuals, the City of Yorba Linda encourages residents to take precautions to protect themselves, their families, and their pets.

-- Keep Your Home Cool - Use your home's air conditioner to cool your home; in temperatures over 90 degrees, electric fans should not relied on to cool the home.
+- Keep Your Home Cool.
+Use your home's air conditioner to cool your home; in temperatures over 90 degrees, electric fans should not be relied on to cool the home.
 Keeping blinds and curtains shut during the day will also help keep your home cool.
 If you feel overheated, a cool shower or bath is also an effective way to cool off.

-- Visit a Cooling Center - The Yorba Linda Community Center serves as a cooling center during periods of excessive heat.
-The Community Center is open Monday-Thursday from 7:30 a.m. to 5:30 p.m. and Fridays from 8 a.m. to 5 p.m. with varying evening and weekend hours.
-For evening and weekend hours, call the Community Center at 714-961-7181.
+- Visit a Cooling Center.
+The Yorba Linda Community Center and Yorba Linda Public Library serve as cooling centers during periods of excessive heat.
+For hours of operation, view our facility information page.
+For evening and weekend hours at the Community Center, call 714-961-7181.
 Other indoor facilities such as movie theaters, restaurants, and stores make great places to cool off.

 PROTECT THOSE AT RISK FOR HEAT ILLNESS